umijs/umi-notify/README.md

 # umi-notify

-Notification package for all cli we maintained.
+Notification package for all tools we maintained.

 ---